ipfs-force-community/sophon-docs/docs/operation/deploy-a-cs.md

 $ ./sophon-miner address list
 ```

+### Configure unified entry for chain service

+Due to the existence of multiple chain service components, it can be cumbersome for downstream components to connect to multiple chain service components of the same chain service.
+Additionally, it requires configuring multiple entry points for the chain services.
+To simplify this process and provide a unified entry point for chain services, you can use sophon-gateway to proxy requests for other chain services. [configure unified entry](https://sophon.venus-fil.io/zh/operation/sophon-gateway.html#%E4%BD%BF%E7%94%A8-gateway-%E4%BB%A3%E7%90%86%E5%AF%B9%E5%85%B6%E4%BB%96%E7%BA%BF%E4%B8%8A%E7%BB%84%E4%BB%B6%E7%9A%84%E8%AF%B7%E6%B1%82)

 ## Next steps

 Next, please follow this [guide](join-a-cs.md) to connect to the Sophon service you just deployed!